Deadline Alerts

 Using Callbacks

 When a deadline is exceeded, the callback’s callable is executed with the specified kwargs.
 You can use an existing Notifier or create a custom callable.
-A callback must be an AsyncCallback, with support coming soon for SyncCallback.
+A callback must be either an AsyncCallback, or a SyncCallback (SyncCallback support added in 3.2).

 Using Built-in Notifiers

-Here’s an example using the Slack Notifier if the Dag run has not finished within 30 minutes of it being queued:
+Here’s an example using the Slack Notifier with an asynchronous callback if the Dag run has not finished within 30 minutes of it being queued.
+The callback runs in the Triggerer:

 with DAG(